 Let’s face it – missing sales targets sucks!
 No matter how experienced you are, it’s the feeling of under-achieving coupled with public shame which makes us ponder our ability as a sales professional in an organization.
 Yet – WHO has not ever missed their quota?

-Having studied top performing sales professionals and following their ways to sales success – I am convinced that we all have the potential to outperform our sales targets.
+Having studied top-performing sales professionals and following their ways to sales success.
+I assure that we all have the potential to outperform our sales targets.
 Scary thing is – we also have the potential to underperform!
 So what makes us over-achieve sometimes, and what makes those outstanding people, exceptional?

 The good news is that we’ve all experienced the feeling of accomplishing the impossible before – in school, sports or in life… such as the first time being a parent.
 And when we accomplished those goals by weathering through challenging tasks, our mindset was our strongest enabler to our success.

 For those of you who are still lost as to how to control your mindset to shift yourself towards progress – one way to do it is to study someone who has had similar success, and see what you can learn from their action and thinking patterns.

 We’ve all learned in our lives how to be good at certain things, and usually that is from other’s teachings.
 When we make ourselves exceptional at things, that learning is always from our own mind’s teachings.